polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 [the following URL to invoke your endpoint](http://localhost:55247/magic/modules/tutorials/hello-world).

 The first parts of its extension, the _"get"_ parts, declares that our file is an HTTP GET endpoint, which we can invoke using the GET verb.

-The last parts, the _".hl"_ parts, simply declares that this is a Hyperlambda file, making the Hyperlambda parser kick in and transform it to a lambda object, which then is evaluated, and whatever the file returns, is afterwards transformed to JSON, which again is returned to the client as its HTTP response object.
+The last parts, the _".hl"_ extension, declares that this is a Hyperlambda file, making the Hyperlambda parser kick in and transform it to a lambda object, which then is evaluated, and whatever the file returns, is afterwards transformed to JSON, which again is returned to the client as its HTTP response object.

 You can use the following verbs for your Hyperlambda files, as an extension before the .hl parts.